 Customer Satisfaction Score (CSAT)

-One of the most popular customer satisfaction surveys out there, this handy poll will help you gather information about your customers’ needs so you can provide a better product or service.
+One of the most popular customer satisfaction surveys out there, this handy online poll will help you gather information about your customers’ needs so you can provide a better product or service.

 The customer satisfaction metric provided by the survey is a reliable predictor of your growth and churn rate.